1.2 GETTING STARTED

 Run in server mode -- don't stop on message commands.
 This mode uses primitive (but faster) command line reading, so it is generally preferred when setting up Ferret from a pipe or batch process.
 See the notes above under -gif regarding window sizing commands.

 Run a script, with optional arguments, and exit.
 Ferret starts, the script runs, and Ferret exits.
-If Ferret encounters an error, it will issue any error messages and exit to the command line.
-The switch also sets the -nojnl, -server, and -noverifyswitches (MODE VERIFY and MODE JOURNAL may be turned back on within the script).
+If Ferret encounters an error, it will issue any error messages and exit to the Unix command line.
+The switch also sets the -server, -nojnl, and -noverify switches (MODE VERIFY and MODE JOURNAL may be turned back on within the script).
 It suppresses the banner lines.
-So that the command line reader can read and process any arguments to the script, this option must be specified last, after any other command-line switches (e.g. -gif or -memsize).
+So that the command line reader can read and process any arguments to the script, -script must be specified last, after any other command-line switches (e.g. -gif or -memsize).
+Everything listed after the -script journalfile.jnl is taken to be arguments to the script.

 1.2.3 Sample sessions